skyreflectedinmirrors/spyJac/docs/driver_functions.rst

 lock-step methods.
 The correct choice of driver function depends on the target language and device, and further affects things such as memory usage, and data ordering.

-This section will discuss the various driver function types and their rammifications.
+This section will discuss the various driver function types and their ramifications.

 .. _driver-function: